-- Updating the approach for calculating emissions to consider new technologies (both new measurement technologies and decarbonization technologies). - Developing, incorporating or referencing examples a separate calculation guidance document similar to the multiple methodology documents (e.g., stationary combustion, mobile combustion) produced by the US EPA.
+- Updating the approach for calculating emissions to consider new technologies (both new measurement technologies and decarbonization technologies). - Updating the approach to calculating emissions to consider alternative fuels such as hydrogen, ammonia, and biomethane. - Developing guidance on calculation methodology and emission factors for CCUS and fuels produced from captured carbon.
+This includes considering provisions to avoid double-counting of CO2 emissions for captured carbon.
+Also, update the Corporate Standard glossary definition of GHG capture to refer to use in fuels and other products in addition to storage. - Developing, incorporating or referencing examples a separate calculation guidance document similar to the multiple methodology documents (e.g., stationary combustion, mobile combustion) produced by the US EPA.
 Some respondents suggested it would be useful to consider if there are relevant concepts that would aid consistency of application and should be therefore included in the GHG Protocol or as separate guidance, or incorporated by reference (e.g., hierarchy of estimation methods). - Adding further guidance on accounting for self-generated energy that is either consumed by the entity or exported to the grid. - Updating the approach for calculating emissions to consider land sector and removals.
 Note that this topic will be addressed through the Land Sector and Removals Guidance which is currently in pilot testing and review phase. - Updating the approach for calculating emissions to consider market-based mechanisms and avoided emissions.
-Note that this topic will be addressed through the workstream to consider mitigation impact accounting approaches including market-based methodologies, project based or intervention accounting methods, or other approaches more holistically across sectors, including their role in GHG inventory reporting and/or target setting.
+Note that this topic will be addressed through the market-based accounting workstream to consider approaches including market-based methodologies, project based or intervention accounting methods, or other approaches more holistically across sectors, including their role in GHG inventory reporting and/or target setting.
 For more information, please sign up for the GHG Protocol's newsletter.